-Suspect Arrested In Germany After Bulgarian Journalist Raped And Killed
+Suspect In Rape And Killing Of Bulgarian Journalist Arrested In Germany

 Bulgarian Prime Minister Boyko Borissov took issue Wednesday with the input and said he had remained deliberately quiet about the investigation.

 "I have read monstrous things about Bulgaria and none of those is true," Borissov said.
-"It is completely undeserved that our country was tarnished in such a way in a matter of days while everyone was working at one hundred percent."
+"It is completely undeserved that our country was tarnished in such a way in a matter of days while everyone was working at 100 percent."

 In the first and last episode of a television program called Detector, which was about investigative journalism, Marinova profiled two journalists who alleged a Bulgarian building business had misused EU funds.